omkarcloud/botasaurus/docs/docs/inspiration-and-thanks.md

 ## Thanks

-Boss framework stands on the shoulders of giants.
+Bose framework stands on the shoulders of giants.
 We leverage various projects to simplify web scraping for you.
-We extend our gratitude to the following individuals who have developed the software that Boss framework relies on:
+We extend our gratitude to the following individuals who have developed the software that Bose framework relies on:

--   Jason Huggins, the creator of the Selenium library, which is the backbone of Boss framework.
+-   Jason Huggins, the creator of the Selenium library, which is the backbone of Bose framework.
 Thank you, Jason, for creating Selenium.
 -   Leon, who developed the undetected-chromedriver library, which we utilize to avoid detection by anti-bot detection services such as Cloudflare.
 Thank you, Leon.
 -   Chida, who developed the chromedriver-autoinstaller library, which we employ to download the driver for your Chrome version that is utilized to launch the browser.
 Thank you, Chida.
 -   Eric Gazoni and Charlie Clark, who created the openpyxl library, which we utilize to save data as Excel files.
 Thank you, Eric Gazoni and Charlie Clark, for creating openpyxl.
--   Kenneth Reitz, who developed the requests library, which is used in Boss framework.
+-   Kenneth Reitz, who developed the requests library, which is used in Bose framework.
 Thank you, Kenneth Reitz, for creating requests.

 ## Responsible Usage